andreiaamaral/IsomiR-Window/README.md

     perl <directoryforscript>/find_isomiRs.pl <pathto>/Knowledge_bases <pathto>/filtered_SAM <pathto>/individual_SAM_results <pathto>/not_ambiguous <pathto>/ambiguous <pathto>/filtered_SAM/<nameof_filtered_SAMfile> <species code>

-### Step 6 - prepare matrix of isomiR counts and of ncRNA counts accross all replicates in two experimental conditions, perform testing for differential expression using Deseq.
-Download scripts: Deseq.pl and Rdeseq.R
+### Step 6 - Download scripts: Deseq.pl and Rdeseq.R.
+These scripts prepare matrix of isomiR counts and of ncRNA counts accross all replicates in two experimental conditions and perform testing for differential expression using Deseq.

 this script has been created to generate read count matrices for ncRNAs and for IsomiRs of two experimental conditions so it requires the existance of the following directories: